A System Level Approach to Controller Synthesis: System Level Constraints

 \subsection{Constraints on the Youla Parameter}

 We show that any constraint imposed on the Youla parameter can be translated into a SLC, and vice versa.
-In particular, if this constraint is convex, then so is the corresponding SLC. \rev{We emphasize that although the Youla parameterization is needed to prove the following results, it is only for the purposes of comparison to SLA, and that the SLPs presented in the previous section are completely independent of the Youla framework.}
+In particular, if this constraint is convex, then so is the corresponding SLC.
 Consider the following modification of the standard Youla parameterization, which characterizes a set of constrained internally stabilizing controllers $\tf K$ for a plant \eqref{eq:ofplant}:

 Here the expression for $\tf K$ is in terms of the co-prime factors defined in \rev{Section \ref{sec:move_Youla}}, and $\mathcal{Q}$ is an arbitrary set -- if we take $\mathcal{Q} = \RHinf$, we recover the standard Youla parameterization. \rev{Similarly, if we take $\mathcal{Q}$ to be a QI subspace constraints, we recover a distributed optimal control problem that admits a convex parameterization: we discuss the connection between QI and SLCs in more detail in the next subsection.
 Further, if the plant is open-loop stable or has special structure, it may be desirable to enforce non-QI constraints on the Youla parameter.
 In general, one can use this expression to characterize all possible constrained internally stabilizing controllers by suitably varying the set $\mathcal{Q}$,\footnote{In particular, to ensure that $\tf K \in \mathcal{C}$, it suffices to enforce that $ (\tf Y_r - \tf U_r \tf Q)(\tf X_r - \tf V_r \tf Q)^{-1} \in \C$.} and hence this formulation is as general as possible.
 We now show that an equivalent parameterization can be given in terms of a SLC.}